tri47/tri47.github.io/_posts/2020-04-10-nolan-filmography.md

 >  "We've always defined ourselves by the ability to overcome the impossible.
 And we count these moments.
 These moments when we dare to aim higher, to break barriers, to reach for the stars, to make the unknown known." - Interstellar

 Christopher Nolan is one of the most celebrated directors with a cult following after his breakthrough with Memento.
-With a new film (Tenet) coming out this year.
+His latest film (Tenet) is coming out this year.

 While we are waiting, let's have a look at his previous feature films.
 <br/>